blocktransfer/reg-publications/examinations/response-8/response-8.md

 the policy  is material bescause https://physicaladdress.com/subscriber-agreement/ § 12 indemnifies them from Sydnmciate damages

-[^1]: huint at williing t o move  for benst expertise
+[^1]: huint at williing t o move  for benst expertise ^ but also  cite exmpty  duplex partner option for off

 i specifcialyl  wnat a fn  on the reccomendation provided to make TA-1  line 3 the address "to which  yoiu would forward  packages" direct screenshopts on  the aimplmentaion page at  https://physicaladdress.com/virtualizedmail/settings#deleteforwardconfirm